openactive/facility-attribute-list/README.md

 ## Example use

-The example below illustrates an `"beta:facilityAttribute"` property for an `FacilityUse` that describes a 3G Artificial Grass pitch.
+The example below illustrates an `"beta:facilityAttribute"` property for an `FacilityUse` that has the attribute "Concrete".

 ```json
 "beta:facilityAttribute": [